TheRedstoneDEV-DE/JaviVoiceAssistant/README.md

       and get the voice model for vosk from (the small one is recommended)

       [VOSK Models](https://alphacephei.com/vosk/models)
-      unzip it, rename the folder inside it to 'models' and put it into the project root on          the server.
+      unzip it, rename the folder inside it to 'model' and put it into the project root on          the server.

 2. Build